 The graph shows a meteoric rise compared to most other technologies over a relatively short period of time.
 Within 4 years of their breakthrough, perovskite solar cells had equalled efficiencies of Cadmium Telluride (CdTe), which has been around for over 40 years.
 Furthermore, as of June 2018 they have now exceeded all other thin-film, non-concentrator technologies - including CdTe and Copper Indium Gallium Selenide (CIGS).
 Although it could be argued that more resources and better infrastructure for solar cell research have been available in the last few years, the dramatic rise in perovskite solar cell efficiency is still incredibly significant and impressive.

 Perovskite solar cells have increased in power conversion efficiency at a phenomenal rate compared to other types of photovoltaics.
-Although this figure only represents lab-based "hero cells", it heralds great promise.
+Data taken from the NREL efficiency chart.

 The second key graph below is the open-circuit voltage compared to the band gap for a range of technologies that compete against perovskites.
 This graph demonstrates how much of a photon’s energy is lost in the conversion process from light to electricity.
 For standard excitonic-based, organic-based solar cells, this loss can be as high as 50% of the absorbed energy, whereas perovskite solar cells regularly exceed 70% photon energy utilisation, and have the potential to be increased even further.4